cedlemo/Tortosa/README.md

 file=/home/cedlemo/.config/tortosa/tortosa.css
 ```

 The file value must be a full path.
 The css content is applied with the GTK_STYLE_PROVIDER_PRIORITY_USER priority.
 This means that the current css theme for your system, if you have one, is first loaded and then your css code override this default theme.
-So it could be usefull to reset default theme's css at the beginning of your css file.
+So it could be useful to reset default theme's css at the beginning of your css file.
 Here is the global gtk3 organisation of Tortosa:

 ```
 	GtkWindow